-The portrait of Terentius Neo and his wife (above) comes from the tablinum in his house.
+The portrait of Terentius Neo and his wife (above) is from the tablinum in his house.

-examples are in the atrium of the House of Fabius Amandio (I.7.
-2-3) where a group of three birds sits on the rim of a marble birdbath, and, a little further afield, the Villa of Poppaea at Oplontis.
+House of Fabius Amandio where a group of three birds sits on the rim of a marble birdbath, and, a little further afield, the beautiful Villa of Poppaea at Oplontis.

-Another new pictorial element introduced in the Second Style is the representation of monumental figures within architectural frameworks called megalography by historians.
-The best example is the stunning series of paintings found in the triclinium (dining room) of the Villa of Mysteries, just outside the Herculaneum Gate at Pompeii.
-The villa, a huge ninety-room mansion contains the most famous of all Pompeian paintings.
-The decoration consists of twenty-nine life-size figures seemingly involved in rites associated with Bacchus.
-They show the preparations for a wedding, the scourging of a woman, the playing of a lyre, women dancing and so on, the figures seem totally preoccupied and in almost a spiritual trance, completely oblivious to the outside world.
-It has been said that the people in the paintings seem entirely absorbed in their own existence, engrossed in their pursuits and abiding completely unconcerned about us, in a world apart from ours.
-It seems that the bride-tobe has to undergo terrible torments of a physical and sexual nature to win salvation with the cult of Bacchus.
-The date of the painting has yet to be resolved, it could be from the time of Caesar or occasionally called the 'Fantastic' or 'Illusionist' style.
-There are numerous examples in Pompeii and Herculaneum because the fourth style of painting was being used at the time of the earthquake of AD62.
-The extensive restoration and re-painting that happened, following the serious damage inflicted to the houses by the earthquake, meant that there was much work done in the fourth style.
-It has been estimated that up to seventeen painters were at work in Pompeii following the earthquake.
+Another new pictorial element introduced in the second style is the representation of monumental figures within architectural frameworks called megalography by historians.
+The best example is the stunning series of paintings found in the triclinium (dining room) of the Villa of the Mysteries, just outside the Herculaneum Gate at Pompeii.
+The villa, a huge 90-room mansion, contains the most famous of all Pompeian paintings.
+The decoration consists of 29 life-size figures seemingly involved in rites associated with Bacchus.
+They show the preparations for a wedding, the scourging of a woman, the playing of a lyre, women dancing and so on.
+The figures seem totally preoccupied and almost in a spiritual trance, completely oblivious to the outside world.
+It has been said that the people in the paintings seem entirely absorbed in their own existence, engrossed in their pursuits and abiding in a world apart from ours.
+It seems that the bride-to-be has to undergo terrible torments of a physical and sexual nature to win salvation with the cult of Bacchus.
+The date of the painting has yet to be resolved; it could be from the time of Caesar or from the early part of of Augustus' reign.

-The fourth style is

-a pot-pouri of elements from the

-second style, the

-third style and the

-inclusion of stucco

-paintings, as seen in the Stabian and

-House of the Tragic